ast-grep/ast-grep.github.io/website/advanced/faq.md

 The idea is that you can write full an valid code in the `context` field and use `selector` to select the sub-AST node.

-This trick can be used in other languages as well, like [C](https://ast-grep.github.io/catalog/c/#match-function-call) and [Go](https://ast-grep.github.io/catalog/go/#match-function-call-in-golang).
+This trick can be used in other languages as well, like [C](/catalog/c/#match-function-call) and [Go](/catalog/go/#match-function-call-in-golang).
+That said, pattern is not always the best choice for code search.
+[Rule](/guide/rule-config.html) can be more expressive and powerful.

 ## My Rule does not work, why?
 Here are some tips to debug your rule: